 How Service Animals Can Help

-These animals can be trained to not only detect the onset of the attack but also help once it begins.
+Service animals can be trained to not only detect the onset of the attack but also help once an attack begins.
 Medical alert dogs can help an individual find their inhaler, seek help, or simply provide comfort.
-Asthma attacks are scary because you basically feel like you can’t breathe.
-Imagine being alone and feeling like you were gasping for air.
-A service dog can not only help you through that panic but also give you the reassurance that you never have to go through it alone.
+Asthma attacks are scary because you basically feel like you can’t breathe, and if your inhaler is empty, this can quickly turn into a life-threatening situation.

 How To Qualify For A Service Dog If You Have Asthma

 Just because you have asthma does not mean you immediately qualify for a service animal.
 These animals require extensive training and funding for them to satisfactorily complete the service training program.
-Their skills are designated to those who are in the most need and will benefit the most from their companionship.
+Their skills are designed for those who are in the most need and will benefit the most from their companionship.

 A mild case of asthma is not a reason to get a service dog.
 But if you have a milder form of asthma, don’t worry!
 You can simply obtain an emotional support animal instead!
 Service dogs should be assigned to individuals with severe asthma who think a service animal would greatly improve their quality of life.